lindu88/UNM_MassSpec_DataProcessing/readme.md

 2. Enter a **start index** to rename the files sequentially (from the start index to the index of the last file).\
 3. Click **Extract and Convert**, then choose an **output folder**.

+# BUGS
+1. Progress bar can be incorrect.
+Wait for the pop up of completion.

+# Considerations
+1. Skips files that are not convertable only for the part that cannot be converted.